-- -pid the process pid - -name the stream name (stderr or stdout) - -data the data - •priority integer that defines a priority for the watcher.
-When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0) - •singleton If True, this watcher has a single process. (default:False) - •use_sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - •on_demand If True, the processes will be started only at the first connection to the socket (default: False) - •copy_env If True, the environment in which circus is running run will be reproduced for the workers. (default: False) - •copy_path If True, circusd sys.path is sent to the process through PYTHONPATH.
-You must activate copy_env for copy_path to work. (default: False) - •max_age: If set after around max_age seconds, the process is replaced with a new one. (default: 0, Disabled) - •max_age_variance: The maximum number of seconds that can be added to max_age.
+• priority - integer that defines a priority for the watcher.
+When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0)

+- singleton If True, this watcher has a single process. (default:False) - use_sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - on_demand If True, the processes will be started only at the first connection to the socket (default: False) - copy_env If True, the environment in which circus is running run will be reproduced for the workers.
+This defaults to True on Windows as you cannot run any executable without the SYSTEMROOT variable. (default: False) - copy_path If True, circusd sys.path is sent to the process through PYTHONPATH.
+You must activate copy_env for copy_path to work. (default: False) - max_age: If set after around max_age seconds, the process is replaced with a new one. (default: 0, Disabled) - max_age_variance: The maximum number of seconds that can be added to max_age.
 This extra value is to avoid restarting all processes at the same time.
-A process will live between max_age and max_age + max_age_variance seconds. - •hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callabled itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
-Possible values for the hook name: before_start, after_start, before_spawn, after_spawn, before_stop, after_stop., before signal, after signal or extended stats. - •options extra options for the worker.
-All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options. - •respawn If set to False, the processes handled by a watcher will not be respawned automatically. (default: True) - •virtualenv The root directory of a virtualenv.
-If provided, the watcher will load the environment for its execution. (default: None) - •close_child_stdout: If True, closes the stdout after the fork. default: False. - •close child stderr: If True, closes the stderr after the fork. default: False.
+A process will live between max_age and max_age + max_age_variance seconds. - hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callable itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
+Possible values for the hook name: before_start, after_start, before_spawn, after_spawn, before_stop, after_stop., before_signal, after_signal or extended_stats. - options extra options for the worker.
+All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options. - respawn If set to False, the processes handled by a watcher will not be respawned automatically. (default: True) - virtualenv The root directory of a virtualenv.
+If provided, the watcher will load the environment for its execution. (default: None) - stdin_socket: If not None, the socket with matching name is placed at file descriptor 0 (stdin) of the processes. default: None. - close_child_stdin: If True, closes the stdin after the fork. default: True. - close_child_stdout: If True, closes the stdout after the fork. default: False. - close_child_stderr: If True, closes the stderr after the fork. default: False. - use_papa: If True, use the papa process kernel for this process. default: False.

-'''

-kill process(args, kwargs)
+kill_process(kwargs)

 Kill process (stop_signal, graceful_timeout then SIGKILL)

-kill_processes (args, kwargs)
+kill_processes (kwargs)

 Kill all processes (stop_signal, graceful_timeout then SIGKILL)

-manage processes(args, kwargs)
+manage_processes (kwargs)

 Manage processes.

 notify_event (topic, msg)

 Publish a message on the event publisher channel

-reap_and_manage_processes (args, kwargs)
+reap_and_manage_processes (kwargs)

 Reap & manage processes.

+'''

 reap_processes (args, kw)

 Reap all the processes for this watcher.

-send_signal_child(args, kw)

-Send signal to a child.
+send_signal_child (args, kw) Send signal to a child.

-spawn process()

-Spawn process.
+spawn_process (recovery_wid=None) Spawn process.

 Return True if ok, False if the watcher must be stopped

-spawn_processes (args, kwargs)
+spawn_processes (kwargs)

 Spawn processes.

 '''